oblac/jodd-site/doc/props.md

 convenient way using triple-quote (as in python).
 Everything between triple-quotes is considered as a value, so new line does not need to be escaped.

+### useActiveProfilesWhenResolvingMacros

+Defines if active profiles should be used when resolving macros (default) or if macros should be resolved using profile of a target key.

 ## IntelliJ IDEA plugin